bmi203-2023/minimal-viable-package/README.md

 Demonstrate the minimal concepts/training to structure a project, build Python packages, unit testing, GitHub Actions, package managers, distributions, containers, and Read the Docs.

 ## Project Structure
 A minimal example of a **complete** Python package's working directory, will look like something below.
-In this README tutorial, we'll review how to build this as hassle free (as we're aware).
+In this README tutorial, we'll review how to build this as hassle free (as we're aware of).

 ```bash
 Minimal-Example # Working Directory